harikrishnant/NsxAlbVirtualServiceMigrator/README.md

 7. Set the bash script run.sh to execute -> *chmod +x run.sh*
 8. Execute run.sh -> *./run.sh* This will launch NSX ALB Cloud Migrator.
 Follow instructions on the screen.

+# Contact
+Please contact me at https://vxplanet.com for improvising the code, feature enhancements and bugs.
+Alternatively you can also use Issue Tracker to report any bugs or questions regarding ALB Cloud Migrator tool.

 ![VxPlanet.com](https://serveritpro.files.wordpress.com/2021/09/vxplanet_correct.png)